UPDATED SEPTEMBER 2025

 63-years old | Coal Hill, Arkansasicon

-Frederick Crutchfield, 63-years old, was discovered dead in the woods near his home on February 4 by Johnson County Sheriff's deputies and Coal Hill police.
-Johnson County Coroner, Pam Cogan, pronounced him dead at the scene.
+Frederick Crutchfield, 63-years old, was killed by three pit bulls.
+Johnson County sheriff's deputies and Coal Hill police were called to the 1400 block of Spring Street around 9:30 pm, where they discovered an unresponsive man in the woods near his residence.
+Johnson County Coroner, Pam Cogan, later pronounced him dead at the scene.
 His body was sent to the Arkansas State Medical Examiner's Office in Little Rock.
-At that time, no other information was released.
 On February 20, Johnson County Sheriff Larry Jones issued a press release stating, "The Arkansas Crime Lab has determined the cause of death exsanguination (loss of blood) due to multiple canine injuries.
 The canines belonged to a family member."
 Crutchfield served in the Army National Guard for 30-years and was an Iraq war veteran.
-Five months after his mauling death, in response to an email inquiry, the Johnson County Sheriff's Office confirmed that the dogs involved in Crutchfield's death were three pit bulls, the fatal attack occurred on the dog owner's property, none of the dogs were chained and that Crutchfield had known the dogs well. [source citations]
+Five months after his death, in response to an email inquiry, the Johnson County Sheriff's Office confirmed the dogs involved in Crutchfield's death were three pit bulls, the fatal attack occurred on the dog owner's property, none of the dogs were chained and that Crutchfield had known the dogs well. [source citations]

 Date of death: February 4, 2015 Chained: No